The Epic Downfall Of The Casino That Was Supposed To Save Atlantic City

 Still, the casino opened in April 2012 to massive fanfare, high hopes, and three concerts from Beyoncé.

-Wall Street said it needed about $US30 million in gaming revenue a month just to sustain the massive operation.
+Wall Street said it needed about $30 million in gaming revenue a month just to sustain the massive operation.

+In comparison, the 8-year-old Borgata, opened at half the cost, and brought in $54 million over the same period.

 Things failed to improve.
-In January of 2013, Revel brought in $US8 million.
+Last month, Revel brought in $8 million.
 That's the second worst total among Atlantic City's 12 major casinos.

 Atlantic City's casinos and restaurants were relatively unhurt by Hurricane Sandy, but media gave the impression that it was much worse, and tourists have stayed away.